BetterThanYou73/BetterThanYou73.github.io/assets/files/resume.md

 Collaborated in a team of five at natHACKS 2023, contributing to the development of the video game.

-Incharge of Arduino Development for project “[NightMare](https://github.com/GOATMaxwellN/Nightmares)”
+Head of Arduino Development for project “[NightMare](https://github.com/GOATMaxwellN/Nightmares)”

 Among the founders and organizers of the Techfest “Crypts”.